-Each year, progress reporting is provided to the NPWS, which outlines a broad summary of the activities that have been undertaken by Perisher to meet the objectives and targets identified within the EMS.
-Perisher's continuous improvement program includes;
+Each year, reporting is provided to the NPWS, which outlines a broad summary of Perisher’s environmental performance.
+Perisher;

 For an EMS to be successful a commitment is required from all staff within the organisation.
-Perisher's permanent and seasonal staff undergo EMS awareness refresher training each year which focuses on a range of issues, including identifying endangered and threatened species, outlining the causes of climate change and the impacts of energy use, informing of Perisher's commitment to renewable energy, emphasising the importance of protecting creeks and streams from pollution and how staff may contribute to Perisher's recycling programs.
-The presentation also provides practical examples to staff of the actions they can take to minimise environmental impacts.
+Permanent and seasonal staff undergo EMS awareness refresher training each year.
+The training focuses on a range of issues, including identifying endangered and threatened species, outlining the causes of climate change and the impacts of energy use.
+Additionally the training educates staff of commitments to renewable energy, emphasises the importance of protecting creeks and streams from pollution, details how staff may contribute to recycling programs and provides practical examples to staff of the actions they can take to minimise environmental impacts.

-The 'environment home page' on Perisher's intranet site is regularly updated allowing staff ready access to Perisher's EMS documents, monitoring and measuring tools, policy and procedures, as well as access to a range of useful environmental information and resources.
-Importantly, the use of the intranet ensures effective version control and up to date content management of documents.
+Perisher’s Safety and Environmental Management Systems have been combined where possible, to create a single resource for staff wanting to access documents and information.
+The 'Safety and Environment Management System’ (SEMS) is available to staff through the SEMS home page on Perisher's intranet site, as well as the internal server network.
+The 'environment page' on the intranet site is regularly updated allowing staff ready access to documents, tools, policy and procedures, as well as access to a range of useful environmental information and resources.
+Importantly, Perisher has a document controller who ensures effective version control and updating of content and documents.

 (read on Energy Use & Climate Change...)